 Guide to Trade Mark Litigation in the UK

-Section 10 of the Trade Marks Act states that a UK-registered trademark will be infringed if a sign is used in the course of trade in the United Kingdom which is:
+Section 10 of the Trademarks Act 1994 states that a UK-registered trademark will be infringed if a sign is used in the course of trade in the United Kingdom that is:

-- identical to the trademark and used in relation to goods or services which are identical to those for which the trademark was registered;
+- identical to the trademark and used in relation to goods or services that are identical to those for which the trademark was registered;

 - identical or similar to a trademark with a reputation in the United Kingdom and where the use of the sign without due cause takes unfair advantage of or is detrimental to the distinctive character or repute of the trademark.

-EU trade marks will however automatically be converted into equivalent UK trademarks (with no examination required) and continue to take effect in the United Kingdom.
-The comparable UK trade mark will keep the original EU trade mark filing date, have the same legal status as if it were applied for and registered under UK law, and keep the original priority or seniority date.
-Where an EU trade mark application is still pending on 1 January 2021, the proprietor may:
+As of 01 January 2021, all EU registered trademarks have been automatically ‘cloned’ to produce comparable UK trademarks (at no cost to the registered owner and with no examination required) and continue to take effect in the United Kingdom.
+These comparable UK trademarks have the original EU trademark filing date, the same legal status as if they were applied for and registered under UK law, and the original priority or seniority date.

-Parties litigating in the United Kingdom should be aware of the laws relating to unjustified threats.
-These provisions are intended to prevent spurious threats of trademark infringement being made against traders and distributors, whose fear of being involved in costly litigation may result in them capitulating and their businesses being damaged, even where the trademark at issue is invalid or not infringed.
+Parties contemplating litigation in the United Kingdom should be aware of the laws relating to unjustified threats.
+These provisions, contained in the Trademarks Act, are intended to prevent spurious threats of trademark infringement being made against traders and distributors, whose fear of being involved in costly litigation may result in them capitulating and their businesses being damaged, even where the trademark at issue is invalid or not infringed.

-The law of unjustified threats has recently been reformed and new legislation came into force in October 2017 which clarified certain provisions of the Trade Marks Act.
-However, care must still be taken when sending cease and desist letters to traders and distributors, as such letters could constitute actionable threats which may entitle their recipients to commence proceedings at court and seek an injunction to restrain further threats, along with damages.
+Care must therefore be taken when sending cease and desist letters to traders and distributors, as such letters could constitute actionable threats that may entitle their recipients to commence proceedings at court and seek remedies including an injunction to restrain further threats, plus damages for any loss sustained.

-Unregistered rights are protected under the common law tort of passing off, which protects goodwill accrued through trading activities conducted in the United Kingdom.
+Misuse of unregistered rights in trading names and styles may be actionable under the common law tort of passing off, which protects goodwill accrued through trading activities conducted in the United Kingdom.
 A claim for passing off is often run in conjunction with a claim for registered trademark infringement; however, passing off may be the only cause of action available if no trademarks have been registered.

 In a claim for passing off, the claimant must prove the following: